trustdecision/trustdevice-pro-flutter/doc/Flutter trustdevice_pro_plugin英文集成文档.md

 There are 3 steps to integrate Liveness Detection SDK:

 1. Use the [Retrive license API](#1-retrive-license-api) to get a license within the effective timeframe.
-2. Install the Liveness Detection SDK Flutter Plugin then get the "livenessId".
+2. Install the SDK Flutter Plugin then get the "livenessId".
 3. Use the [Retrive result API](#3-retrive-result-api) with the "livenessId" generated in Step 2 to obtain a selfie if the liveness detection is successful, or receive detailed results in case of failure.

 ## 1. Retrive license API

 Please follow the steps in <https://en-doc.trustdecision.com/reference/liveness-api#retrive-license-api>

-## 2.Install the Liveness Detection SDK Flutter Plugin
+## 2.Install the SDK Flutter Plugin

 ### Plugin Install